Penile anatomy and the mechanism of erection

 Any injury to the foreskin or glans, including abrasion of the glans due to lack of lubrication, may promote infection or soreness, including yeast infections.

 Although possibly less common in men than women, they can be just as unpleasant, and need attention to prevent soreness and itching, followed by flaking skin and discharge.
-Check out this information on yeast infections in men.

 Beyond the part of the urethra where it passes into the body but before its junction with the bladder, the corpus spongiosum expands to form the urethral bulb.
 This is the part of the urethra into which semen is initially released in the emission phase of sexual arousal before it is reflexively expelled from the body during ejaculation.